sttffe/ConsoleApp/README.md

-The project is built but when running outputs a lot of error messages
+The project is built but when running outputs a lot of error messages.

+But works fine when I comment out WordApp class.